dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 Add ConfirmationModal.html will serve as a confirmation modal that pops up on Remove event.
 It will ask for confirmation before removing an item.

-Add "show" class to the modal if confirmationModal.show equal to true.
+Add "show" class to the modal if confirmationModal.show equals to true.

 ![Screenshot1](images/screenshot8.png)